 I knew I couldn’t reach up there far enough to clean it so I stood there and thought about it a second.
 I have two different size stools from many years ago.
 I don’t know why I cart them around because I shouldn’t use them, but I was glad I had them now.
 I pulled both of the stools over to the microwave.

 After arming myself with supplies, I put them on the counter where I could reach them.
 Then I stood there and studied the stools.
 One stool was just one step and the other was two steps.
 Logically, I thought I would start off with the one step.

 I went over to the stool and tried to figure out how best to get on it.
-It didn’t have grab bars so I would have to rely on myself or hang on to the stove or counter top.
-The problem was, is that there was nothing to pull myself up with.
+It didn’t have grab bars so I would have to rely on myself or hang on to the stove or countertop.
+The problem was, is that there was nothing to pull me up with.
 I couldn’t just hop on under my own power.

 I tried to get one foot onto the stool.
 My leg wouldn’t go as high as the step.
 I tried again, this time pulling on my pant leg to help it up.
 After several tries, I got it up there.
 There I stood with one leg up on the stool and huge question mark on me.

 I’m not able to push up like most people.
 My neurological deficits affect many areas of my body including my ability to walk well and my overall strength.